Jiyu-ISCAS/qe-treewidth-artifact/README.md

 ### Operating System

-We test this artifact on Windows 11 WSL 2 Ubuntu 24.04 and TACAS 2026 VM ubuntu 25.04 available at <https://zenodo.org/records/17171929>.
-We recommend running this artifact in Linux.
+This artifact has been tested on Windows 11 (`WSL 2`, Ubuntu 24.04) and on the TACAS 2026 virtual machine (`Ubuntu 25.04`) available at <https://zenodo.org/records/17171929>
+.
+We recommend running the artifact on a native Linux environment.

 ### Hardware Requirements